Universal Remote for ONN Roku TV: Setup & Codes

 4. Initiate Search: Point the remote at your TV and either hold down the “OK” button or repeatedly press the “Power” button every two seconds [cite: 4 (Tech Tedy)].

 5. Wait for TV to Turn Off: The remote will cycle through codes.
-Keep holding/pressing until your ONN Roku TV turns off.
-This indicates a compatible code has been found [cite: 2, 4 (Tech Tedy)].
+Keep holding/pressing until your ONN Roku TV turns off, indicating a compatible code has been found [cite: 2, 4 (Tech Tedy)].

 6. Save the Code: Immediately press the “OK” button (or the “Setup” button again) to save the code [cite: 4 (Tech Tedy)].
-If you wait too long, the remote might move to the next code.
+Waiting too long may cause the remote to move to the next code.

 7. Test the Remote: Verify that all essential functions work correctly.
 If only some buttons work, you might need to try the automatic search again or revert to direct code entry with alternate codes [cite: 4 (Tech Tedy)].